florintp-onboarding/vault-secrets-operator-on-kind/README.md

 ### What is it :

   This project `vault-secrets-operator-on-kind` creates a Kind Kubernetes Cluster (kind1) and configures Vault Secrets Operator to sync the secrets.
-  Vault Secrets Operator with static and dynamic secrets hands-on
+  Vault Secrets Operator with static and dynamic secrets hands-on KV-V2 secrets, POSTGRES dynamic secrets, LDAP static secrets.

 ### Prerequisites :